-The American Swedish Institute’s Wallenberg Library and Archives is a welcoming place to browse books about Sweden and Swedish America, perform scholarly research, or simply sit and read.
-Visitors may peruse materials in Swedish and English regarding immigration, traditions, arts, history, literature, music, and food as well as other topics.
+The American Swedish Institute’s Wallenberg Library and Archives is a welcoming place to browse books about Sweden and Swedish America, or to perform scholarly research.
+Visitors may peruse materials in Swedish and English regarding immigration, Scandinavian traditions, arts, history, literature, music and food, as well as other topics.
 The collection, which includes books, photographs, manuscripts, audio recordings and more, is closed-stacks and non-circulating.
 Access to the library and archives is by appointment only.

 ASI Library Collection consists of published material on the following subjects: